p3idcloud/scanbot-lite/frontend/README.md

 ```
 ✅ App build and deployment completed: LYR
-🚀 Run your endpoint at: https://api.lyrid.io/x/scanbot-frontend-nextjs/nextjs12/latest/entry/
+🚀 Run your endpoint at: https://api.lyrid.io/x/scanbot-frontend-nextjs/nextjs/latest/entry/
 🚀 Try our new subdomain at: https://s22d.lyr.id
 ```

-After the initial upload, update your `.env` file with the Lyrid public URL, like so:
+After the initial upload, create `.env.production` by copying contents of `.env.development` and update your `.env.production` file with the Lyrid public URL, ensuring the Frontend and the Backend are connected to correct urls:

 ```
+# BASE_URL -> your frontend url
+# BACKEND_URL -> your backend url
 BASE_URL=https://s22d.lyr.id/
 BACKEND_URL=https://wnxb.lyr.id/
 ```